-- (1) Low plant densities of all species were encountered in Lake Monona.
-In 1992, public perception of an aquatic plant problem in Lake Monona was a consequence of excessive filamentous algae growth, particularly in areas such as Squaw Bay. - (2) Eurasian water milfoil was the most widespread.
-While it grew more densely than other plants, overall densities were very low. - (3) Native species became more important components of the macrophyte community, while the relative dominance of coontail declined in recent years. - (4) More species were found in 1992 than in previous years.
-Rarer species found included some last seen decades ago (e.g., northern water milfoil, flat-stemmed pondweed).
-In general, a trend towards greater diversity of native species seems to be occurring as weedy species decline. - (5) Plant cover in the littoral zone increased from 1991 to 1992.
-Due to improved water clarity, plants were observed in a higher proportion of the stations sampled and in deeper zones (1.5 m deeper) than in 1991.
+- (1) Low plant densities of all species were encountered in Lake Waubesa. - (2) Eurasian water milfoil was the most widespread.
+While it grew more densely than other plants, overall densities were low. - (3) Native species became more important components of the macrophyte community, while the relative dominance of coontail declined in recent years. - (4) More species were found in 1992 than in previous years.
+Rarer species found included new species (e.g., horned pondweed, Richardson's pondweed and flat-stemmed pondweed).
+In general, a trend towards greater diversity of native species seems to be occurring as the presence of nuisance species declines. - (5) Plant cover in the littoral zone increased from 1991 to 1992.
+Probably due to improved water clarity in the spring months of 1992, plants were observed in a higher proportion of the stations sampled and in deeper zones (0.5 m deeper) than in 1991.